mennolui/wp-foyer/README.txt

 = What hardware should I use for my digital sign? = Generally speaking you need a computer with a web browser and internet connection, and a display linked to that computer.
 A Smart TV with built in web browser might work, but maybe not as reliable.

+= Landscape or portrait? =
+You choose!
+Install your digital sign the way you prefer.
+Foyer will follow.
+Slide templates are designed to work in both landscape and portrait mode.
+Only the background image will be cropped differently, of course.

 I recommend using a (mini-)computer with the Chrome browser in kiosk mode, and a Full HD (1920 x 1080) display.

 When setting up multiple digital signs with their own content, each display needs its own (mini-)computer.